If you’re starting a small business, you’re about to embark on an exciting journey of entrepreneurship.

 There are similarities to corporations too, especially when it comes to financial responsibilities.
 In an LLC, the owners or members are not usually personally accountable for the financial status of the business.

 This means that if someone sues your LLC, your personal assets are not at risk.
+This is a tremendously valuable aspect of the LLC, as owners of sole proprietorships and general partnerships are entirely liable for their businesses.
 In this way, every owner in an LLC has the same asset protection that a limited partner has in a limited partnership.